grantj-re3/BadLieGolf/Links_JonathanKimMoss.md

      Flat lower back and slightly rounded upper back |
      Shoulders *not* pinched together
    - *Driver setup (side view)*: Posture is the same as 7-iron |
-     (1) Hands are a little outside of the shoulder line |
+     (1) Hands are a little outside of the shoulder line (not directly below) |
-     (2a) Shoulders must remain parallel to your feet line (even though the ball is positions further forward) | (2b) Forearms must also remain in alignment
+     (2a) Shoulders must remain parallel to your feet line (even though the ball is positioned further forward) | (2b) Forearms must also remain in alignment

 1. [PART 2: Backswing | 2022](https://www.youtube.com/watch?v=2PP5vA1XTOE)
-   - Content: Rotation | Extension | Sway
    - *Chest rotation*: Allows hands to move higher | Allows hands to move further behind your body (i.e. depth) | Helps prevent swinging "over the top" (resulting in steepness and an out-to-in path) |
-     See *HOW TO MAKE ROTATION EASIER IN THE GOLF SWING!* link above
+     See *HOW TO MAKE ROTATION EASIER IN THE GOLF SWING* link above
    - *Extension*: Not enough extension causes the head to move off the ball |
      ... and limits the height of your hands | Too much extension causes a reverse pivot
-   - Check point 1: An alignment stick perpendicular to your chest should be slightly above horizontal at the top of your backswing
+     * Check point 1: An alignment stick perpendicular to your chest should be slightly above horizontal at the top of your backswing
-   - Check point 2: At the top of your backswing, there should be a small space (say 15cm) between your back and a vertical line above the ball (from the front view)
+     * Check point 2: At the top of your backswing, there should be a small space [say 15cm] between your back and a vertical line above the ball (from the front view)
-   - Check point 3: At the top of your backswing, your head should not have moved left/right (or back/forward)... but it may rotate
+     * Check point 3: At the top of your backswing, your head should not have moved left/right (or back/forward)... but it may rotate
-   - *Sway*: The hips are permitted to move slightly away from the target at the beginning of the backswing, but by the time the backswing is completed, they should have returned to the address position or even be slightly closer to the target (i.e. re-centered)
+   - *Sway*: The hips are permitted to move slightly away from the target at the *beginning* of the backswing, but by the time the backswing is completed, they should have returned to the address position or be slightly closer to the target (i.e. re-centered)

 1. [PART 3: Downswing | 2022](https://www.youtube.com/watch?v=VKegow4i6Mo)
 1. [PART 4: FOLLOW THROUGH | 2022](https://www.youtube.com/watch?v=h6x_DTC3jp0)